His Holiness is the spiritual leader of the Tibetan people.

 Manadala magazine has a story of Geshe Sherab here.

-Born in 1950, Venerable Rita grew up in Switzerland.
+Born in 1950, Ven Rita grew up in Switzerland.
 She ran her own restaurant business for many years, then traveled to Nepal where she met Buddhism at Kopan Monastery in 1990.

 Ven Rita has been ordained for over 12 years – she took ordination in 1991 with her main teacher, Kirti Tsenshab Rinpoche.
 Since then she has been based primarily in India at Tushita Meditation Centre, Dharamsala, initially studying at the Tibetan Library of Works and Archives for 6 years and more recently offering service as one of the centre’s primary teachers of Tushita’s famous “Introduction to Buddhism” courses.